 - Consumer and business mobile voice and data subscribers, ARPU, and revenue forecasts for mobile voice and data services

-- Mobile service plans, including the impact of multidevice/shared data plans versus unlimited plans as well as subsidized device versus equipment installment plans and leasing plans
+- Mobile service plans, including the impact of shared data plans versus unlimited plans as well as subsidized device versus equipment installment plans and leasing plans

 - Analysis of the prepaid and postpaid mobile services market

-- Operator strategies specific to consumer, individual-liable, and corporate-liable subscribers
+- Operator strategies specific to consumer, BYOD, and individual-liable and corporate-liable subscribers

 - Consumer and enterprise mobile preferences and behaviors

-- Positioning of mobile broadband access services (as complementary or competitive) and the impact of wireless displacement on fixed broadband, as well as the role of WiFi as an offload option from cellular services
+- The impact of wireless displacement on fixed broadband as well as the role of Wi-Fi as an offload option from cellular services

 - Mobile content strategies